Dick-a-Dick

-Dick-a-Dick (traditional name Lavanya, Jumgumjenanuke or Jungunjinuke, c.
-1834 – 3 September 1870) was an Australian Aboriginal tracker and cricketer, a Wotjobaluk man who spoke the Wergaia language in the Wimmera region of western Victoria, Australia.
-He was a member of the first Australian cricket team to tour England in 1868 and was one of the most well-known Aborigines of the nineteenth century.
+Dick-a-Dick also known as Yanggendyinanyuk (also recorded as Lavanya, Jumgumjenanuke or Jungunjinuke, c.
+1834 – 22 August 1886) was an Australian Aboriginal tracker and cricketer, a Wotjobaluk man who spoke the Wergaia language in the Wimmera region of western Victoria, Australia.
+He was a member of the first Australian cricket team to tour England in 1868 and was one of the most well-known Aboriginal people of the nineteenth century.

 Early life

 Dick-a-Dick was born in the area around what is now Nhill, Victoria, the eldest son of Wotjobaluk Chief Balrootan.
-He later claimed that, aged about ten, he was present at the European discovery of Nhill by explorers Dugald MacPherson and George Belcher in 1844.
+He later claimed that, aged about ten, he was present at the European discovery of Nhill by explorers Dugald MacPherson and George Belcher in 1844 when they were searching for land to run sheep.

+It was Dick-a-Dick's family that guided them to a local water source, a swamp, which they knew as nhill, this translated in the Wergaia language as ‘white mist wreathing up from the water’, and the men settled there.
+This led to the rapid dispossession and displacement of his people.

+In the 1850s Dick-a-Dick began working as a mail rider throughout the region and, during this period he began mastering European games such as billiards, boxing and cricket.
+He also chose to have a life-long abstinence from alcohol.

 Aboriginal tracker

-Living at Mt Elgin station in the Wimmera, Dick-a-Dick first gained notability as a talented tracker, someone who could read the land well enough to find and follow the tracks of people or animals.
-On Friday, 12 August 1864, three white children, Isaac Cooper, Jane Cooper and Frank Duff, went missing in the Mallee scrub of the Wimmera near Natimuk on the edge of the Little Desert and although their tracks were found the following day, a thunderstorm erupted soon after and destroyed the tracks.
+Living at Mt Elgin station in the Wimmera and working as a boundary rider, Dick-a-Dick first gained notability as a talented tracker, someone who could read the land well enough to find and follow the tracks of people or animals.
+On Friday, 12 August 1864, three white children, Isaac Cooper, Jane Duff and Frank Duff, went missing in the Mallee scrub of the Wimmera near Natimuk on the edge of the Little Desert; and, although their tracks were found the following day, a thunderstorm erupted soon after and destroyed the tracks.